adamyonk/adamyonk.com/src/pages/resume.md

 Software Engineer
 November 2020 — Present

+As employee Nº 9, I have been living out my favorite part of startup life, wearing many hats and covering as many bases as possible, helping the team to adapt quickly to changing business needs and enabling rapid development, flexibity, and resiliency of our systems.

 ### Responsibilities:

-- Iteratively migrated front end from create-react-app with home-grown deployment system to Next.js on Vercel
+- Refactored and productionized the central API service (Node.js, Express, Apollo, TypeScript) in-place, implemented stricter type-safety, linting rules to help cement good practices
 - Architectural decisionmaking
+- Implemented stricter type-saftety between the central API and the web interface (graphql-code-generator, Apollo, TypeScript)
+- Iteratively migrated front end from create-react-app with a home-grown deployment system to Next.js on Vercel
-- Custom data visualizations
+- Custom data visualizations (React, D3.js)
-- Internal tooling
+- Internal tooling (Node.js, Python)
 - Interviewing and onboarding new team members
+- Dependency upgrades

 ## InVision

 Senior Software Engineer, Lead Software Engineer
 June 2018 – November 2020

-I have worked closely with the design team and led the charge to implement an "App Store" UI for third-party Studio plugins.
-I've been refactoring legacy code in the Studio Electron application to better separate logical and presentation code, and create a better interface for user input.
+I worked closely with the design team and led the charge to implement an "App Store" UI for third-party InVision Studio plugins.
+I refactored legacy code in the InVision Studio Electron application to better separate logical and presentation code, and created a better interface for user input.
 I was made team lead for our "design system" project in which I architected and organized a component library package to speed up development and increase the testability of our UI layer.
+I was certified as an "incident commander" in InVision's certification program.

 ### Responsibilities:

-- New & existing feature development for [InVision Studio](https://www.invisionapp.com/studio) (Node.js, TypeScript,
+- New & existing feature development for [InVision Studio](https://www.invisionapp.com/studio) (Electron, Node.js, TypeScript,
   React, Redux)
 - Development of the Studio App Store (TypeScript, React, GraphQL, Apollo)
 - Project lead, development of the Studio Design System (TypeScript, React, Storybook, Webpack, Tailwind, GitHub Actions)
 - Refactoring the Studio design tools (camera tools, keyboard shortcuts, user input)
+- Certified incident commander

 ## Librato/SolarWinds